 Verse 14: So he consented to them in this matter, and proved them ten days.

 To Melzar, there was nothing to lose.
 A period of “ten days” would be unlikely to produce a profound change in appearance.

 “Pulse” must have looked pretty bland and unappetizing to the others who were indulging themselves of the king’s meat and wine with great enthusiasm.
 Daniel and his friends likely bore the brunt of many jokes as their companions judged the humble fare granted the four faithful men.
 We have no way of judging what kind of background the others came from, but, at least, some must have come from circumstances similar to Daniel’s and his three companions.
 While the others were also “children of . . . the king’s seed, and of the princes” (verse 3); many of them may have favored Jehoiakim and his pro-Egyptian policies and looked askance at Jeremiah’s warnings to cooperate with their captors.
 At this point, being held captive by a foreign nation, it was an easy matter to rationalize abandoning any dietary restriction they may have held in the past, for now it had become a matter of survival to cooperate with the king.
 Certainly, God would not hold them accountable–so they thought.
 “Situation ethics” is not new!
 Most are more than willing to adjust their theology to coincide with the perceived needs of the moment.

 Verse 15: And at the end of ten days their countenances appeared fairer and fatter in flesh than all the children which did eat the portion of the king’s meat.

-In view of what appears to be a low calorie diet, at least in comparison to the high fat diet of their peers the result of this experiment is truly remarkable.
-But, “fatter,” from the Hebrew word “bariy” can also be understood to mean “firm” or even strong.
+In view of what appears to be a low-calorie diet, at least in comparison to the high fat diet of their peers, the result of this experiment is truly remarkable.
+“Fatter,” from the Hebrew word “bariy,” can also be understood to mean “firm” or even strong.

 Verse 16: Thus Melzar took away the portion of their meat, and the wine that they should drink; and gave them pulse.